gosquared/gosquared-ios/README.md

     [GoSquared sharedTracker].token = @"your-project-token";
     [GoSquared sharedTracker].key   = @"your-api-key";

-    // this is required for Chat and can be generated from:
+    // this enables Secure Mode and is required for Live Chat.
+    // generate a Secure Mode Secret from your Project Settings here:
     // https://www.gosquared.com/setup/general
     [GoSquared sharedTracker].secret = @"your-secure-secret";

     // ===========================================================
-    // this is where we will configure the Chat view controller...
+    // this is where we will configure the Live Chat view controller...
     // ===========================================================

-    // this opens the connection for chat, showing the user as online, and
+    // this opens the connection for Live chat, showing the user as online, and
     // loading messages they missed while the app was closed [[GoSquared sharedChatViewController] openConnection];